Violent Messiahs: Publication history

 Cheri is heading the Violent Messiahs vigilante taskforce for the Rankor Island Police (R.I.P) and is charged with bringing in the serial killer dubbed Citizen Pain by the media.
 Ernest Huston is the detective charged with bringing in the Family Man.
 Their investigations collide and as they begin to look deeper the reader finds that not only are the killers they hunt connected but the police officers are being pulled into a far reaching conspiracy.

 Poetry is a major theme within the book.
 Both Job and Jeremiah (Citizen Pain and Family Man respectively) either quote or write it in the story and directly mention that it was important in their upbringing.

 "Lamenting Pain", the second story arc (4 issues) follows up by featuring the characters living in the aftermath of the original series.
 The story focuses on Lt.
 Cheri Major as she tracks down a new masked vigilante, named Scalpel, while battling her own inner demons.
 The fetish scene is featured prominently throughout the work just as poetry was in the first.
 The events of "Lamenting Pain" begin one month after Book of Job.
 Both Cheri and Huston have been suspended and are under investigation due to the events of the previous story.
 Cheri is undergoing mandatory psychological counseling and Huston has not left his apartment in three weeks.
 Cheri is asked to take her badge back in order to find out about Scalpel who leaves her name carved on the bodies of her victims.
 More of Cheri's backstory is revealed and both officers once again face the conspiracy introduced in the first story-arc.

 Violent Messiahs: The Book of Job was re-released by IDW Publishing in 2008.
 A Violent Messiahs: Lamenting Pain trade paperback was also published by IDW in February 2009.
 Originally published as Violent Messiahs issues #9–12, this collection features the complete second story arc, the rare Wizard Exclusive Prequel, a sketchbook of designs, and a brand new nine-page Citizen Pain story.

 Critical reception

 Book of Job has been nominated for three awards the Harvey Award, the Wizard Fan Award, and the Eisner's Russ Manning Award.

-Popular culture
+In popular culture

 In season two episode thirteen of the TV show 90210, Ivy reads an issue of Violent Messiahs during the scene where Naomi comes along to give her her present.
 Dixon is also reading #2 Lamenting Pain in episode twenty of season two.